Damanpreet/deep-interactive/README.md

 ```bash
 python inference_single.py image_name SampleClick_Name model_weights_directory
 ```
-The image gets saved in the default path defined in the script.
-Check the default model path in the script.
-You can pass the output directory name or model path additionally using -
+The image gets saved in the default path defined in the script. ou can pass the output directory name additionally using -
 ```bash
 python inference_single.py image_name SampleClick_Name --save-dir save_directory
 ```

-This will save the result with the name: mask.png.
+This will save the result with the name: mask.png in the output directory.

 ## Missing features